scality/Zenko/docs/docsource/operation/Architecture/Orbit.rst

 You can test drive Orbit by following the “`Try Zenko`_” link at https://www.zenko.io/ and following the instructions for :ref:`Setting Up an Orbit Sandbox Instance`.

-For a full walk-through of these features, see `Using Orbit`_.
+For a full walk-through of these features, see :ref:`Using Orbit`.

 .. _`Try Zenko`: https://admin.zenko.io/user
 .. _`Using Orbit`: ../Orbit_UI/index.html